mmaseraj/captchay/README.md

 About
 ======
-I wrote this PHP class because I was frustrated while using other RECAPCHEs because they only display English letters and words.
+I wrote this PHP class because I was frustrated while using other RECAPCHEs because they only display latin letters and words.
 I developed it three years ago, and while I was scrolling through my files this morning I realized this wasn't really published anywhere.
 So here it is, I uploaded it hoping somebody will use it.